gokhanettin/gokhanettin.github.io/_posts/2016-07-11-1-driverless-car-simple-pid-path-tracking.md

 after, I found his [Artificial Intelligence for Robotics Course][3] at Udacity and thought I could start a hobby project, a self-driving RC car.
-If this hobby project makes fair amount of progress it could hopefully pave the way for miniature version of [DARPA Grand Challenge][4] with RC cars.
+If this hobby project makes fair amount of progress it could hopefully pave the way for a miniature version of [DARPA Grand Challenge][4] with RC cars.
 Moreover, we can move [solar cars][5] one step further and arrange driverless solar car races.
-Article [Stanley: The Robot that Won the DARPA Grand Challenge][6] gives great insight into the format of the challenge.
-Miniature challenge can also use a similar format.
+Article [Stanley: The Robot that Won the DARPA Grand Challenge][6] gives a great insight into the format of the challenge.
+The miniature challenge can also use a similar format.

 <iframe src="https://embed-ssl.ted.com/talks/sebastian_thrun_google_s_driverless_car.html" width="640" height="360" frameborder="0" scrolling="no" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>